ConstructionPhilosophy/cp-frontend-v3/TROUBLESHOOTING.md

 ## Firebase Configuration Issues

+### Important: Replit vs Local Development
+**Key Difference**: Replit uses "Secrets" (environment variables set in the platform), while local development uses `.env` files.
+The debugging you saw was from the Replit environment, not your local setup.

 ### 1. Environment Variables Not Loading
 **Problem**: Your .env changes aren't reflecting, or you're getting "invalid key" errors.